-This Quick Start scenario assumes that you are installing the DFINITY Canister SDK for the first time and are running the Internet Computer as part of you locally-development environment.
+This Quick Start scenario assumes that you are installing the DFINITY Canister SDK for the first time and are running the Internet Computer as part of your local development environment.

 To get started, let’s build and deploy a simple Hello application that has just one function—called

-greet function accepts one text argument and returns the result with a greeting similar to Hello, everyone! in a terminal if you run the application using the command-line or in an alert pop-up window if you access the application in a browser.
+greet function accepts one text argument and returns the result with a greeting similar to Hello, everyone! in a terminal if you run the application using the command-line or in an HTML page if you access the application in a browser.

 Before you download and install this release of the DFINITY Canister SDK, verify the following: